Caleb Folan: Birmingham City

 After a trial, Folan signed for Championship club Birmingham City on 29 February until the end of the season.

 Folan suffered a setback during his training program at Birmingham City picking up a nerve injury, which eventually would go on to rule him out of playing football for the good part of a year.
 As a result, he was unable to appear for the blues and was never included in the 16-man matchday squad, Folan was released when his contract expired.

 T-Team

 On 1 December 2012, after a lengthy period sidelined due to a previous injury, Folan announced on his official Twitter page that he had joined T-Team in the Malaysia Super League and it was confirmed shortly after.
+He played alongside his former Hull City teammate, Netherlands international George Boateng, while playing for the club.
 Folan scored in the team's first pre-season game against Malaysia Super League outfit ATM FA and again on his home debut in a 2–2 draw against close rivals Terengganu FA.

 But, on 27 March 2013, after struggling to find his previous form, Folan left the club by mutual consent after failing to score in 10 appearances.